mwilcome/wilcomeblog/content/blog/sync-my-health-data.md

 date: 2022-08-01
 author: "Mike Wilcome"
 ---
-As lead architect from Apr 2019 to Aug 2022, I built an API integrating 20+ health apps and 800+ devices (Fitbit, Garmin, etc.) to stream live health data to VA doctors using Java and SSE.
-Focused on heart, diabetes, and fitness insights.

-This application is used in Veterans Affairs to support countless thousands of veterans taking in millions of data points daily and aggregating them for both wellness and medical use.

-This may be one of the top highlights of my career in achievements considering I came into it as a fresh senior and executed it to the specification outlined to me.
-I'm glad it's useful and helping vets.
+## Turning Wearables into Lifelines

+From April 2019 to August 2022, I stepped up as the **lead architect** for *Sync My Health Data*—a beast of a project that’s honestly one of my proudest wins.
+Picture this: I built a backend API that ties together **20+ health apps** and **800+ devices**, pulling live data straight to VA doctors.
+We’re talking heavy hitters like [Fitbit](https://www.fitbit.com) and [Garmin](https://www.garmin.com), plus a slew of others, all feeding into a system I crafted with **Java** and **Server-Sent Events (SSE)**.
+The mission?
+Deliver real-time insights on heart health, diabetes, and fitness for veterans—data that’s making a difference every day.

+---

+### The Heart of It: Millions of Data Points, One Goal

+This isn’t some small-time gig. *Sync My Health Data* powers Veterans Affairs, crunching **millions of data points daily** from wearables—think smartwatches, scales, and even Bluetooth gadgets.
+It aggregates all that into something VA docs can actually use, supporting **countless thousands of veterans** with both wellness tracking and legit medical insights.

+> **Fun Fact**: The app integrates with everything from [Apple Health](https://www.apple.com/healthcare/apple-watch/) to [Google Fit](https://www.google.com/fit/), pulling in data from over 800 devices.
+That’s a logistics nightmare I turned into a seamless win.

+---

+### My Journey: From Fresh Senior to VA Hero

+Here’s the kicker: I walked into this as a newly minted senior engineer, handed a spec sheet, and told to make it happen.
+And I did—nailed it, top to bottom.
+It’s easily one of the **top highlights of my career**, not just because of the tech (though that’s pretty cool), but because it’s out there *helping vets*.
+Knowing it’s impacting real lives—that’s the kind of fuel that keeps me going.

+*Sync My Health Data* isn’t just code; it’s a lifeline.
+Articles like [this one from Healthcare IT News](https://www.healthcareitnews.com/news/va-launches-sync-my-health-data-veterans) highlight how it’s empowering veterans with data-driven care—proof it’s more than just a job well done.

+---